 Man's narrow escape from kidnappers on College Drive leads to one arrest

-BATON ROUGE - Police say they are still looking for one more suspect involved in a kidnapping that happened in broad daylight.
+BATON ROUGE - Police say they are still looking for two more suspects involved in a kidnapping that happened in broad daylight.

 Shortly after, an officer on patrol near Government Street and Glenmore Avenue saw a man jump out of an Audi SUV before it ran a red light.
 Authorities identified that person as the victim.
 The officer began pursuing the vehicle when two other men jumped out and fled before the car drove into a home.
 Police identified one of them as Williams.